justeslam/offsec2/notes/windows_enumeration.md

 Get-LocalGroupMember administrators
 ```

-We can nor use *RunAs* to obtain an interactive shell.
+We can now use *RunAs* to obtain an interactive shell.
 In addition, we could also use msfvenom to create an executable file, starting a reverse shell.

 If you run into trouble after priv escing, try running a powershell and cmd prompt as an administrator from the get.